skullkey/hotwing_dash/info.md

 **VerticalOffsetTip** - [New] Similar to VerticalOffsetRoot, except for the tip profile, useful for cutting dihedral into the wing.
 This setting is optional and if omitted, the offset is determined by the **VerticalAlignProfiles**

 **VerticalAlignProfiles** - Used in the case when VerticalOffsetTip is omitted.
-Two options are available "default" and "bottom".  "default" aligns the chords of the Tip and Root profile.  "bottom" aligns the lowest points.
+Three options are available "default", "bottom" and "dihedral".  "default" aligns the chords of the Tip and Root profile.  "bottom" aligns the lowest points. "dihedral" uses the **Dihedral** property to determine the offset

 For example the following two figures shows default alignment: